Git-Mastery: Lessons

 * 7f28f0e Add horror.txt

-Note these additional switches to the log command:
+Note these additional switches to the git log command:

 • --all: Shows all branches, not just the current branch.

-• --graph: Shows a graph-like visualisation (notice how * is used to indicate a commit, and branches are indicated using vertical lines).
+• --graph: Shows a graph-like visualization. * indicates a commit, and vertical lines indicate branches.

 Sourcetree

-Right-click on the branch name and choose Rename....
+Right-click the branch name and choose Rename....
 Provide the new branch name in the next dialog.

 done!